thepycoder/zijwerkenvooru/README.md

 They publish a weekly report of the plenary session of that week.
 However:

-- This document is often over 100 pages long
+- This document is often over 100 pages long which is difficult to process
-- This document only contains the votes from that week's session
+- This document only contains the votes from that week's session which makes this the only view you have on voting data
 - The chosen format (PDF or HTML) makes it impossible to interactively explore votes

 Below is a small part of the report which shows a list of members that voted yes on a specific vote.